MR-DHRUV/HTML-Dom-Validator/src/Components/info.md

 #### 2. Nesting Levels

-Use tabs or spaces to denote nesting levels.
+Use tab to denote nesting levels.
 Each level of indentation represents a child element.
+After all children in the Document Object Model (DOM) have been matched with the specified rule, any additional children present in the DOM will be disregarded.

 ```css
 div(id="body")